bark-community/bark-token-program/program/INSTRUCTIONS.md

-# BARK Token-2022 program

-A BARK token program on the Solana blockchain, usable for fungible and non-fungible tokens.

-This program provides an interface and implementation that third parties can utilize to create and use their tokens.

-Full documentation is available at https://spl.solana.com/token-2022

-The Token-2022 program is still under audit and not meant for full production use.
-In the meantime, all clusters have the latest program deployed **for testing and development purposes ONLY**.

 To install the Solana CLI and create a Solana token, you need to follow these steps.
 Make sure you have Rust and npm installed on your machine before proceeding.

 ### 1. Install Rust: